wkhattak/Vehicle-Detection-and-Tracking/writeup.md

 I implemented the sliding window search in the function `find_cars()` (code cell *Car Detection*).
 This function takes in an array of tuples `ydims_scales`.
 The first 2 elements are the *start* and *end* positions on y-axis of the image for specifying only that area in the image where cars might appear and the last element of the tuple specifies the window scale.
 Searching in a sub-area of the image greatly reduces the execution time & further reduces false positives at smaller scales.
 Then the image is resized based on the scale and the number of blocks for both x & y direction are then calculated.
 Also, the number of blocks that would fit into the search window are calculated, based on the default window size of `64 x 64` pixels.
 The scale increases or decreases the window size e.g. with a scale of `1.5`, the resulting window size is `96x96` pixels.
 For controlling the overlap behavior, `cells_per_step` setting is used.
 With `cells_per_step = 2` and a scale of `1`, the overlap is `62.50%` in both x & y directions (for other scales, see the table below).
 A setting of `cells_per_step = 1` is used for scales above `2` to increase the possibility of detecting more cars at those scales, as the window size is larger than normal and with using `cells_per_step = 2`, either there is no overlap or areas are missed at the right side of the image.

 After extensive experimenting, I settled for these scales: `1`,`1.3`,`1.5`,`1.7`,`2.0`,`2.5`,`3.0` & `3.5`.
-Each of these scales are restricted in vertical direction as smaller scales tend to not only result in more false positives but also increase execution time if searched for the entire area where cars might appear.
+Each of these scales is restricted in vertical direction as smaller scales tend to not only result in more false positives but also increase execution time if searched for the entire area where cars might appear.
 For each scale, the HOG features are only extracted once and then sub-sampled for each sliding search window, which decreases the execution time.

 The following series of images show the sliding windows and their overlap at the aforementioned scales: